Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     - ![red](../../Assets/Icons/Status02.png "[red]") (red)
         At least one order is faulty.
 Click the [>> more] button right to the status to switch to the *ERRORS* tab, see [User interface Errors (Orders and returns)](./05c_Errors.md).
     - ![yellow](../../Assets/Icons/Status05.png "[yellow]") (yellow)
-        At least one orders is still pending.
+        At least one order is still pending.
     - ![green](../../Assets/Icons/Status03.png "[green]") (green)
         All orders are completed.